Azure/Azure-Sentinel/Parsers/ASimAuthentication/ARM/README.md

-# Advaced Security Information Model (ASIM) Authentication parsers
+# Advanced Security Information Model (ASIM) Authentication parsers

 This template deploys all ASIM Authentication parsers.

-The Advanced Security Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: